hoodoer/JS-Tap/README.md

 The BEX Beacon uses app-layer encrypted communication (AES-GCM) with the JS-Tap server.
 All telemetry and task responses are encrypted end-to-end through a single endpoint, making network traffic harder to fingerprint.

 The beacon also includes features like CSP/X-Frame-Options header stripping (via declarativeNetRequest rules) to facilitate JS-Tap injection into strict environments.
+For targets that use `<meta http-equiv="Content-Security-Policy">` tags (which cannot be stripped via header rules since they are embedded in the HTML), the BEX Beacon uses a bundled injection approach — `telemlib.js` is packaged inside the extension and injected via `chrome.scripting.executeScript({ files })`, which bypasses page-level CSP entirely through the browser's privileged extension injection mechanism.

 When paired with the optional **Sidecar** native messaging host, the BEX Beacon gains OS-level access on the target machine.
 See the [Sidecar](#sidecar-native-messaging) section below.